Archana10siva/Analyzing-Global-Metrics-with-MySQL-and-Pandas/Global-Metrics-Analysis-with-Pandas.md

 #Skills Demonstrated:
 - Data Cleaning and Preparation : Ensuring data integrity for analysis.
-- SQL : Writing and executing complex queries for data extraction and manipulation.
+- Pandas : Writing and executing complex queries for data extraction and manipulation.
-- Data Analysis : Interpreting complex datasets using SQL.
+- Data Analysis : Interpreting complex datasets using Pandas.
 - Insight Generation : Extracting meaningful insights and patterns from data.
+- Python